doms230/sickcall/README.md

 On Sickcall people record their question through video and a U.S. registered nurse replies with a low, medium, or high serious level along with some information based off your symtoms.
 All nurses were vetted and onboarded through the seperated nurse advisor app.

-### Difficulties
-#### Video
-The issue I had with video was that it was taking way too long to compress & upload to the database.
-I solved this by figuring out how low the quality of video could go before it was not clear enough for the nurse advisors to cleary see the person or their affected area.

 Features
 ======
 * Use video to explain your health concern in detail